jrb-s2c-github/atomika/README.md

 See the [README.md](https://github.com/jrb-s2c-github/atomika/tree/V1) at the time for more.

-### V2
+### V2 @ 2023/10/23
 Version two sees:
 1) refactored code.
-2) easier preparation of target machines to accept SSH connections from the Ansible controller.
-A new Ansible playbook that bootstraps the SSH account to the same public key on all nodes was namely added.
+2) easier preparation of target machines to accept instruction from the Ansible controller using bootstrapping. explained higher up

 More detail on V2:
 1) V2 [README.md](https://github.com/jrb-s2c-github/atomika/blob/V2/README.md)
 2) [DZone.com article](https://dzone.com/articles/ansible-boots-kubernetes) that explains how to use Ansible to boot a Kubernetes cluster

-### V3
+### V3 @ 2023/11/23
 Version three provided support for high availability topologies.

 It, furthermore, improved ease of use with the:
-1) Addition of the k8s_boot.yml playbook that ensures all nodes are added to the cluster in the topology as declared in the inventory, instead of having to run playbooks for each stage/type separately
+1) Addition of the k8s_boot.yml playbook that ensures all nodes are added to the cluster in the topology, instead of having to run playbooks for each stage/type separately
 2) Addition of the kubeadm_reset.yml playbook to call "kubeadm reset" on each node in the inventory topology

 More detail on V3: